Fuwn/rui/README.md

       # Status notifications via `notify-send`
       notify = true;

+      # The command to use for sending notifications, view a cool example below!
+      notifier = "notify-send";

       # Rui falls back on the `FLAKE_EDITOR` and `EDITOR` environment variables
       editor = "code";